Your search did not match any results.

 ATP is built upon the Oracle Database; applications and tools that support Oracle Database also support ATP.
 These tools and applications connect to the service using standard database connectivity such as SQL*Net or JDBC.

-Note, all communications with the database are encrypted and users are required to download a wallet file after creating the ATP serverless instance, which contains the necessary credentials, to establish a connection.
+Note, all communications with the database are encrypted and users are required to download a wallet file after creating the ATP Shared Infrastructure instance, which contains the necessary credentials, to establish a connection.

 ATP-D supports both regular TCP (no wallet required) and TCPS encrypted (wallet required) connections.